murchisd/murchisd.github.io/_posts/2017-02-14-BSidesCTF-zumbo2.md

 ![server code]({{ site.url }}/assets/bsides/ServerCodePt2.jpg)

 From this code, I saw that flag 2 was in a local file and the script was using the flask library.
 A quick google search for "flask vulnerabilites" showed me that this page may be susceptible to Server Side Template Injection.
-This was a new technique for me but I found two very helpful articles.
+This was a new technique for me but I found two very helpful articles.<br>
 -	[https://nvisium.com/blog/2016/03/09/exploring-ssti-in-flask-jinja2/](https://nvisium.com/blog/2016/03/09/exploring-ssti-in-flask-jinja2/)
 - [https://nvisium.com/blog/2016/03/11/exploring-ssti-in-flask-jinja2-part-ii/](https://nvisium.com/blog/2016/03/11/exploring-ssti-in-flask-jinja2-part-ii/)